 The Thriving Kids Parliamentary Inquiry Report – “No child left behind” was released just prior to Christmas and the the government-appointed Thriving Kids Advisory Committee is yet to respond to this report.

 Current investment in NDIS funding for autistic children and children with developmental disabilities is around $3.5 billion per year.
 Under the Thriving Kids proposal, the majority of these children would lose access to NDIS funding.
 The proposed federal investment in Thriving Kids is $400million per year, , with the request that State and Territory government match this amount.
 State and Territory government have not yet committed to a funded amount for Thriving Kids.
 Even with state co-contributions, this indicates a major funding cut.

-This cost-cutting wouldill inevitably mean fewer services for children and families.
+This cost-cutting would inevitably mean fewer services for children and families.

 A reduction in the number of children eligible for the NDIS is scheduled to officially begin on 1 July 202..
 It remains unclear how the NDIS will define what counts as a “significant” level of disability for children going forward.
 Defining a threshold for access to the NDIS is a fundamental systemic priority to ensure access to NDIS support for those who need it.